Gary James' Interview With Chuck Negron Of

 A - Oh, no. But what we do to combat that is we have the sets down to seconds, so no one is upset, us.
 We know how long the songs will go.
 We shorten the solos.
 We get off at exactly the right time or within a couple of seconds.

-Q - We had a casino outside of Syracuse called Turning Stone in Verona New York.
+Q - We have a casino outside of Syracuse called Turning Stone in Verona New York.

 A - Sure.
 That's one of the good casinos.